BTS Skytrain: History

-Plans for mass transit in Bangkok began in the early-1980s.
+Plans for mass transit in Bangkok began in the early 1980s.
 An early version of the Skytrain project was known as the Lavalin Skytrain because it was designed using the Vancouver SkyTrain as a model, adopting technology developed by SNC-Lavalin.
 Due to political interference, the concession with Lavalin was cancelled in June 1992, despite Bangkok's chronic traffic congestion.
-The Thai Government focused on increasing road and expressway infrastructure in an attempt to reduce the congestion.
-This had little impact as the number of cars on the road continued to increase dramatically.
+The Thai government focused on increasing road and expressway infrastructure in an attempt to reduce congestion.
+This had little impact, as the number of cars on the road continued to increase dramatically.
 The routes considered as part of the Skytrain project would become the basis for the MRT system and are mainly underground.
-In the early-1990s, foundations and a viaduct for the Lavalin Skytrain were constructed in the middle of the Phra Pok Klao Bridge across the Chao Phraya River.
-The planned metro bridge remains unused but may become part of the MRT's future Purple Line.
+In the early 1990s, foundations and a viaduct for the Lavalin Skytrain were constructed in the middle of the Phra Pok Klao Bridge across the Chao Phraya River.
+The viaduct was redeveloped into a sky park in June 2020.

 Another abortive attempt at building an elevated rail network was the Bangkok Elevated Road and Train System (BERTS), which was terminated in 1998 after only 13.77 percent had been completed.

 Shortly after it became clear that the Lavalin Skytrain had stalled, then-Governor Major General Chamlong Srimuang asked his deputy, Captain Kritsada Arunwong na Ayutthaya, to create a new feeder system with a route along Sukhumvit and Silom Roads.
 Krisda and his team from the Bangkok Metropolitan Administration (BMA) succeeded in finding a private investor.
 Krisda also convinced everyone concerned to allow the city supervise the project.
 Keeree Kanjanapas founded the Bangkok Transit System Corporation (BTSC) and it successfully financed the system and grew it from a feeder system to a full mass transit project.
 Thanayong Public Company Limited บริษัท ธนายง จำกัด (มหาชน)) had a 28 percent stake in BTSC when the Skytrain began, and therefore in its early days the system was sometimes referred to as the "Thanayong Skytrain".